Wimbledon

 A legendary tournament.
 An institution at the cutting edge of modernity.
 Traditions that stand the test of time.

 It is the oldest tennis tournament in the world.
-Since 1877, Wimbledon has embodied a rare alliance between heritage and innovation, without ever losing its identity: enduring rituals, pioneering technologies and rules that evolve with the times.
+Ever since it was founded in 1877, Wimbledon has embodied a rare alliance between heritage and innovation, without ever losing its identity: enduring rituals, pioneering technologies and rules that evolve with the times.
 The beating heart of the sport, Wimbledon and its great champions set the public’s pulse racing every English summer.

 The cradle of global tennis